aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/quick-start-in-jython/convert-document-to-pdf-in-jython/_index.md

 title: Convert Document to PDF in Jython – Aspose.Words for Java
 articleTitle: Convert Document to PDF in Jython
 linktitle: Convert Document to PDF in Jython
-description: "Jython: Convert Document to PDF using Aspose.Words for Java."
+description: "Convert Document to PDF using Jython."
 type: docs
 weight: 30
 url: /java/convert-document-to-pdf-in-jython/